 Update: 8/31/2023: BRP has now updated their site - rolling out the 2024 Sea-Doo models.
 At this point in time they have not changed anything with regards to the engine packages offered for the Spark.
 It appears they are still utilizing the same Rotax ACE 900 - rated at 90 HP.

-The only significant performance related change seems related to the iBR trim system:
+The only significant performance related change this time around seems related to the iBR trim system:

 New Trixx Mode unlocks new water acrobatics like reverse donuts and nosedives to add even more show-stopping fun to the ride.
 A revised iBR system improves stopping power for more control and maneuverability.

 I don't know if BRP will be offering a Spark Limited Edition as the next year progresses.
-There's still hope, but currently I wont be holding my breath.
+There's still hope, but I'm disappointedly not holding my breath.